CHOOSE LOOSE LEAF TEA FOR A PREMIUM TEA DRINKING EXPERIENCE.

 Premium, loose leaf tea provides a beautiful pot or cup of tea every time.
 You can use as much or as little tea as suits you, the leaf itself is full and of high quality and the tea can move freely around in the pot, unfurling and bringing out all the intricate flavours, that you might just miss out on if you settle for a teabag.
 Just like wine, tea can and should be so much more intricately flavoured, well rounded and unique.
 You should be able to taste all the flavour notes even from a simple black tea (that is, if it is a high grade, loose leaf tea).

 CHANGING TEA DRINKING CULTURE IN CAFES

-When we started High Tea with Harriet we were dismayed with the way tea was being served in cafes.
+Quite often, we are dismayed with the way tea was being served in cafes.
 A few of our favourite cafes served full, loose leaf tea, in a teapot and it was just beautiful!
 We would only go to cafes that served tea with love and respect.
 How often have you been served a teabag at a cafe or a tea that is too strong or too weak or not hot at all.
 It was amazing to us that cafes would spend so much time and energy perfecting their coffee service only to completely forget about tea.

 Now that we have our own tea company, we are helping cafes make their Tea Service just perfect - no more weak, flavourless teas!
 We provide thorough brewing instruction and support, as well information on the different types of tea and how each needs to be treated differently.
 Our aim is to give cafes the opportunity to serve premium tea perfectly.
 We hope that by providing this support that we can give tea drinkers everywhere the chance to enjoy a beautifully made pot of tea when dining out.